 Welcome!
 I am an educator, coach, husband, dad, and often misunderstood introvert.
 I love sport, exploring and sharing how it intersects with Christian faith in our everyday lives.

 As a kid I could not get enough of sports.
 Most of my free time was consumed with playing just about everything in driveways, vacant lots, backyards, and on organized teams.
-I played three sports in high school, two in college (Calvin College, Grand Rapids, MI), then made sport a career.
+I played three sports in high school, two in college (Calvin University, Grand Rapids, MI), then made sport a career.
 After teaching and coaching at a middle school, I went back to further my studies at UNC-Chapel Hill (Masters of Arts in Teaching) and UNC-Greensboro (PhD in teacher education and physical education).
 I began my first collegiate faculty position at Roanoke College in Salem, Virginia.
 In 2004 I came back to Calvin College, where I’ve been a faculty member and administrator for kinesiology and intercollegiate athletics.

 In graduate school I taught myself the game of golf (the one sport I did not grow up playing) and started sharing it with others.
 When the men’s golf coach job opened up at Calvin, I decided to give it a try.
 Since then, I have coached Calvin’s men’s team, fitting it around my other roles at Calvin.
 Thanks to many excellent and hard-working players through the years, the team has enjoyed competitive success.
 Calvin’s men’s team has moved from mediocre finishes to perennial contenders.
 We celebrated our first-ever MIAA title in 2010 and first trip to the NCAA Division III Championships 2011.
 Since then, we’ve added two more titles (2013, 2017) and more invitations to compete at the national level.